FOOTBALL ASSOCIATION of ZAMBIA

 ZAMBIA COSAFA CUP HISTORY

-They have a formidable record, having lost just five times in 42 Cosafa Cup appearances, not counting defeat in post-match penalty shootouts.
+They have a formidable record, having lost just seven times in 48 COSAFA Cup appearances, not counting defeat in post-match penalty shootouts.

 The same happened again in 2001, albeit only after a post-match penalty shootout and again in the 2004 final.